Can a hernia self heal?

 If you can't or will not follow conventional medical wisdom e.g. hernia surgery and you are in reasonable shape and prepared to dedicate time and effort to the task there is hope.
 This site is a good starting point.

 That said, the best course of action for the vast majority of customers will be to discuss this with a doctor and seek a medical solution.

 The following is a list of good advice taken from medical sources.

 Controlling your hernia with dietary change

 Consider internal pressure as well as external pressure.
 Putting the least amount of pressure on the oesophagus and colon is the main benefit of a dietary change.
 Lots of water and a high-fibre diet will reduce bowel movement pressure and strain on the lower abdominal muscle group.
 One food product particularly useful is Psyllium Husks which can be added to breakfast cereal or taken with fruit juice.
 They provide a simple, pure fibre addition to your diet and reduce bowel pressure.
-As well as an increase in fecal moisture there are minor benefits in cholesesterol reduction as well as insulin reduction for diabetics.
+As well as an increase in fecal moisture there are minor benefits in cholesterol reduction as well as insulin reduction for diabetics.
 For more information on the benefits of Psyllium Husks please read this.

 Hernias and exercise

 Moderate exercise under the direction of your doctor may be advisable for smaller hernias, particularly if it affects the abdominal muscle wall area.
 Sports like swimming which support the body mass in water are useful.
 Any recommended exercises should also take advantage of gravity - stretches and muscle toning lying on your back are less riskier than standing up because less pressure is on the abdominal region.
-Pilates and yoga may also be a good exercise regime.
+Pilates and Yoga may also be a good exercise regime.